-Gutters are an essential part of any roofing system and prevent problems such as water ingress, dampness and condensation.
-They channel rainwater away from roofs, windows and doors, transporting it to drains and keeping your house dry.
+Gutters are an essential part of any roofing system and prevent problems such as water ingress, dampness, and condensation.
+They channel rainwater away from roofs, windows, and doors, transporting it to drains and keeping your house dry.

-With so many different forms of guttering and guttering components on the market, it can be hard to know which one is right for your project.
+With so many different types of gutters and guttering components on the market, it can be difficult to determine which one is best for your project.
+The first question you need to ask yourself is, how do I know what guttering I have?

 Table of contents: